Individual grants

 Armed Forces Education Trust exists to help ease the difficulties that sometimes happen with the education of children of members of the Armed Forces as a result of their parents’ service.
 These difficulties may come about as a result of mobility, deployments or transitions, particularly between counties, countries or devolved nations.The Trust believes the education of children and young people is a vital part of their lives and our society, and that no child should miss out.

 An individual grant is a grant awarded to an individual child who needs funds to support his or her education.
-This could be for continuity at boarding school during key stages such as GCSEs and A’Levels or for short term SEND support at state-funded schools.
+This could be for continuity at boarding school during key stages such as GCSEs and A’Levels or for short term support for additional needs at state-funded schools.
 If you believe the need is related to your service then please submit enquiry via the link below.

 Our impact